Superalgos/Superalgos/README.md

 ### Starting a Strategy from Scratch

 > In addition to the explanations available here, [a comprehensive video tutorial for building strategies](https://youtu.be/ZlkGkxSMsio) is available in our YouTube channel.
+The video is slightly outdated in that it doesn't take transaction fees into account when running simulations.
+Also, the Superalgos Desktop App (the client version of the Platform) does not feature a menu on top.
+Otherwise, the content is still valid.

 Strategies within a specific Trading System respond to the parameters set for the corresponding Trading System.
 This means they all have the same Base Asset, and they all share the _initialCapital_ (see [Trading System](#trading-system) for further references).